Justice Secretary warns of ‘moment of reckoning’ for grooming gangs scandal

 Shabana Mahmood said there was a need for ‘truth and reconciliation’ for people whose trust in authorities had been shattered.

-Britain faces a “moment of reckoning” over the grooming gangs scandal, the Justice Secretary has warned ahead of the publication of a national report on child sexual exploitation.
+The grooming gangs scandal faces a “moment of reckoning,” the Justice Secretary has warned ahead of the publication of a national report on child sexual exploitation.

 Shabana Mahmood said there was a need for “truth and reconciliation” for people whose trust in authorities had been “fundamentally shaken, if not totally broken”.

-A rapid audit, led by Baroness Louise Casey and looking at the scale of grooming gangs across the country, had been expected to report back after Easter.
+A “rapid” audit, led by Baroness Louise Casey and looking at the scale of grooming gangs across England and Wales, had been expected to report back after Easter.

 Downing Street has said the process is concluding this month and the findings will be published in “due course”.